Awanit512/GitWithAr512/readme.md

 	git restore --staged <filename>

-## To Unmodify a File: Suppose you modified a file named first.cc now u want to restore the previous vesrion
+## To Unmodify a File: Suppose you modified a file named first.cc now u want to restore the previous vesrion:

+	git restore first.cc

+### or

 	git checkout -- first.cc